• USD

 Reproduction

-Their mating ritual starts when a bull approaches members of a female herd and displays the white crest of hair found on his back.
-Once he finds a suitable mate, they breed for 6 hours in every ovulation cycle.
-A gestation period of roughly seven months then ensues before birth.
-Female nyalas hide their young in thick vegetation for two months to protect them from predators when they are most vulnerable.
+The mating ritual often starts when a bull approaches a female group and displays the white crest of hair along his back.
+Once a mate is found, breeding occurs during a short receptive period in the estrus cycle.
+Gestation is roughly seven months.
+Females hide their newborns in thick vegetation for about two months to reduce predation risk.

 Anti-Predator Behavior

-Lions, Leopards, spotted Hyenas, wild dogs, and crocodiles are the natural predators of the nyala.
-Young nyalas also fall prey to pythons, eagles, and jackal species.
-When threatened, they make a high-pitched barking sound to alert others before taking flight.
+Lions, leopards, spotted hyenas, wild dogs, and crocodiles are natural predators of the nyala.
+Young nyala may fall prey to pythons, eagles, and jackals.
+When threatened, they emit a high-pitched bark to alert others before fleeing.